aozhimin/iOS-Debug-Hacks/README.md

 </p>

 `___forwarding___` function contains the whole implementation of message forwarding mechanism, the decompilation code is selected from [Objective-C 消息发送与转发机制原理](http://yulingtianxia.com/blog/2016/06/15/Objective-C-Message-Sending-and-Forwarding/).
 In this article, there is a judgement which should be incorrect between `forwarding` and `receiver` when calling `forwardingTargetForSelector` method.
-Here it should be a judegement between `forwardingTarget` and `receiver`.
+Here it should be a judgement between `forwardingTarget` and `receiver`.
 Refer to code below:

 ```
 int __forwarding__(void *frameStackPointer, int isStret) {